Nurture Careers Programme – Intent Statement

 - Organisational Skills

-The Year 7 & 8 Careers programme is planned in collaboration with the Schools Nurture Manager, SLT, a qualified Careers Advisor and local business links.
+The Year 7 & 8 Careers programme is planned in conjunction with the Schools Nurture Lead & Department, the Senior Leadership Team, a qualified Careers Advisor and local business links.